eternalai-org/truly-open-ai/README.md

 # Truly Open AI

-We’re living in the age of intelligence.
-However, the future of AI is controlled by a few centralized entities.
-The intersection of crypto and AI has spawned several innovative projects that aim to solve various decentralized AI problems, but these early experiments have been siloed and fragmented.
+We're living in the age of intelligence, but a handful of centralized entities currently control the future of AI.
+The convergence of crypto and AI has led to innovative projects solving various decentralized AI problems, yet these efforts remain isolated and fragmented.

-What is needed is an end-to-end infrastructure in which everything fits together into a cohesive AI system.
-This AI system needs to be permissionless, censorship-resistant, and tamper-proof.
+To address this, we need a comprehensive infrastructure that integrates these disparate components into a cohesive whole.
+An end-to-end decentralized AI system that is permissionless, censorship-resistant, and tamper-proof.

+Truly Open AI is an open-source project that aims to develop this infrastructure.
+Let's build truly open AI together.

 ## Design Principles